chriscanipe/Photoshop-NICAR/README.md

 11. Choose your source folder.
 This should be a folder containing multiple image files.
 12. Under "Destination", choose "Folder".
 Then, Select a destination folder or create.
 This is where your new images will be saved.
 13. Hit "Okay", sit back and relax.
 Your photos will be ready momentarily.

+##Droplets##
+Droplets make Actions even simpler to use by making them executuable with a simple Drag & Drop.

+1. Select File > Automate > Create Droplet...
+2. The Droplet menu is much like the Batch menu.
+Select a location for the Droplet icon to appear, and a folder in which you'd like your files to save.
+3. Now, instead of going the all the trouble of selecting Batch from the Automate menu, just drag your folder of unedited images on top of the droplet icon.
+That's it!
+You're done!